Wyatt Emory Cooper: Life and career

-Cooper had his childhood in the small town of Pleasant Grove, Mississippi, outside of Quitman, Mississippi, the son of Rixie Jane Annie (née Anderson) and Emmet Debro Cooper.
+Cooper had his childhood in Pleasant Grove, Mississippi, United States.
 Cooper was from a poor family with deep Southern roots, and later moved to New Orleans, Louisiana, as a young child.
 He graduated from the University of California at Los Angeles (UCLA), where he majored in theater arts and began a career in acting.

-In his twenties, Cooper moved to New York City to pursue acting.
-When Cooper was 26, he appeared on Broadway in the cast of The Strong Are Lonely, a drama that ran for a week at the Broadhurst Theatre in the fall of 1953.
-Cooper also wrote stories and plays.

 In his thirties, Cooper lived in Los Angeles, attended both UCLA and UC Berkeley, and worked as a screenwriter.
 While residing in West Hollywood, then an unincorporated area of Los Angeles County, Cooper lived near Dorothy Parker and her husband Alan Campbell.
 A close friendship developed, and a year after Parker's death in 1967, Cooper published an incisive and widely read profile in Esquire magazine, titled, "Whatever You Think Dorothy Parker Was Like, She Wasn't".
-Cooper moved to Manhattan in the early 1960s, and worked there as a magazine editor.

 His writing includes the 1962 film The Chapman Report, the 1972 film The Glass House, and the 1975 book Families: A Memoir and a Celebration.